Texas Tech University

 a.
 The Scholarship Office maintains central scholarship application files for undergraduate scholarship applicants.
 Entering students submit their applications online via www.applytexas.org or the CommonApp via https://www.commonapp.org/, and current students submit their applications through http://www.depts.ttu.edu/scholarships/.

 b.
-The Scholarship Office applications are stored via the university's imaging system to allow for university-wide access and also images any additional required documents from applicants, including résumés, essays, and recommendation letters.
+The Scholarship Office applications are stored via the university's imaging system to allow for university-wide access and includes any additional required documents from applicants, including résumés, essays, and recommendation letters.

 c.
 The Scholarship Office records application submissions and makes submission data available to university scholarship committees.